 For the Cheese Curds

-Transfer to a small saucepan, and cook for 10-12 minutes until 'cheese' is smooth and stretchy.
+Transfer to a small saucepan, and cook for 10-12 minutes at low heat until 'cheese' is smooth and stretchy.

-The mixture will become lumpy at first and may stick to the pan a bit but that's ok - just keep stirring until it becomes smooth!
+(The cheese mixture will become lumpy at first and may stick to the pan a bit but that's ok - just keep stirring until it becomes smooth!)

 For the Fries